Address

 Width of aisles: adequate

-Places to sit: chairs in visitors' center
+Places to sit: chairs and benches in visitors' center

 Location of restrooms: in visitors' center

-Type of restroom: multi-stall, handicapped-accessible
+Type of restroom: multi-stall, with an accessible stall

 Ease of entry and exit: OK